libretro/libretro-uae/README.md

 When using high resolution single line mode, rendering is presented as is.
 It delivers the best of both worlds, and looks great with high resolution games, Workbench and shaders.

+Single Line does bob deinterlacing, which will keep full framerate, but interlaced images will not look correct.

+Double Line does weave deinterlacing, which will halve the framerate, and thus movement will be jerky.

-Automatic resolution defaults to Hires and selects SuperHires when needed (practically only in Workbench and Super Skidmarks).
+- Automatic Resolution defaults to Hires and selects SuperHires when needed (practically only in Workbench and Super Skidmarks).

-Double Line handles deinterlacing, which will halve the framerate, and thus is best suited for still images.
+- Automatic Line Mode defaults to Single Line and selects Double Line on interlaced screens.

 ## Games that need a specific model
 You can force a specific model if a game needs one (AGA games for instance).